Dsnon/Roblox-Dynamic-NPC-Emotion-System/README.md

 It’s plug-and-play, easy to customize, and designed for ANY Roblox game.
-*Note: faces DO decay over time*The **Dynamic NPC Emotion System** adds lifelike behavior to NPCs using:
+The **Dynamic NPC Emotion System** adds lifelike behavior to NPCs using:
 - Emotional states
 - Personalities
 - Mood memory